 - Stand to the right side of a cable pulley machine.

-- Bent your left elbow and grab the handle.
+- Bend your left elbow and grab the handle.

 - Keep your elbow against your side and rotate your forearm inward toward your abdomen, then return to the starting position.